jonathanrlove/zero-cycles/README.md

 # zero-cycles

-Code used to compute rational equivalences of zero-cycles on algebraic varieties
+This repository contains code used to compute rational equivalences of zero-cycles on algebraic varieties.